uselagoon/lagoon-cli/docs/commands/lagoon_add_user.md

 ### Options

 ```
   -E, --email string        Email address of the user
-  -F, --firstName string   First name of the user
+  -F, --first-name string   First name of the user
   -h, --help                help for user
-  -L, --lastName string    Last name of the user
+  -L, --last-name string    Last name of the user
 ```

 ### Options inherited from parent commands